 No man is an island, or so the saying goes, and this is especially true in business.
 You can’t be expected to cope on your own, so draw a support network around you.

 Your friends and family will naturally form a part of your support network, but you might also find employees that you can confide in, and you might benefit from a business mentor too.
+If you’re guided by your faith, faith based business coaching may also give you a helping hand.

 Talk to these people whenever you’re feeling stressed, and where appropriate, offload some of your stresses to them.
 You might not tell your employees everything, of course, but if you have been able to find a business mentor, you will be able to talk to somebody who understands what you might be going through.